IRS Forms

 • Section 4975, including late deposits and other prohibited transactions, is due the last day of the seventh month after the filer’s tax year end.

-• Section 4979 for ADP/ACP excesses is due the last day of the fifteenth month after the plan year end.
+• Section 4979 for ADP/ACP excesses is due the last day of the fifteenth month after the plan year end (Section 4979 is unique in this respect; most other plan‑year‑based Form 5330 taxes use a 10‑month deadline, so do not default to the shorter window).

 • Section 4980 reversions are due the last day of the month after the month of the reversion.

-You can request up to a six‑month filing extension using Form 8868.
+You can request a filing extension using Form 5558.
 This extends time to file, not time to pay, so you still pay any estimated excise tax by the original due date to avoid late‑payment penalties and interest.

 Late filing can trigger a penalty of 5 percent per month, up to 25 percent of the unpaid tax, plus a separate late‑payment penalty and interest.
 Reasonable‑cause relief is possible, but you must document it.